matnbaz/matnbaz/markdown/en/FAQ.md

 For repositories to be added to the site, they need to meet certain criteria.
 For instance, they need to have a certain amount of stars and that might be the reason it's not added to the site.

 If that's not the case, your user is probably not discovered yet.
-You could manually add it [here](https://matnbaz.net/en/submit-user)
+You could manually add it using the [Submit Page](https://matnbaz.net/en/submit-user).

+# I know an organization that isn't in the site, what do I do?

+Adding organizations is like adding users, submit them using the [Submit Page](https://matnbaz.net/submit-user).

 <!-- question-separator -->